rgmyr/litholog/README.md

 ### Utilities

+Several utilities for working with graphic logs are included:

 - transformations for grain-size data from millimeter (mm) to log2 (a.k.a. *Psi*) units, which are far easier to work with than mm.
 - calculation of the following metrics at the `BedSequence` level:
     - net-to-gross